adaltas/node-csv-docs/src/documents/transform/index.html.md

 ## Usage

 Run `npm install csv` to install the full CSV module or run `npm install stream-transform` if you are only interested by this package.

 Use the callback style API for simplicity or the stream based API for scalability or mix the 2 APIs.

+The source code uses modern JavaScript features and run natively in Node 7.6+.
+For older browsers or older versions of Node, however, transpilation is required.

 ### Callback API